-Ryan International School murder case: CBI checks accused Class XI student's internet surfing records
+Ryan International School murder case: CBI checks accused Class XI student's internet surfing records - Firstpost

 The Gurugram police had arrested Kumar, pinning the blame for the crime on him.

-In a twist in the case, the CBI recently announced that it had apprehended a senior student of the school in connection with the incident, rejecting the police theory that the killing of Pradyuman was the handiwork of Kumar.
+In a twist in the case, the CBI recently announced that it had apprehended a senior student of the school in connection with the incident, rejecting the police theory that the murder was Kumar's handiwork.